No precipitation predicted

 In the Republic

-In the daytime of February 12, on 15-17 no precipitation is predicted, on the second half of the daytime of 13, at night of 14 in most regions, in the daytime of 14 in Syunik and Artsakh from time to time precipitation is predicted.
+In the daytime of February 16, on 17, on 20-21 no precipitation is predicted, on 18, at night of 19 in most regions, in the daytime of 19 in Vayots Dzor, Syunik Provinces and Artsakh from time to time precipitation is predicted, in the mountains wet snow, in the foothills and valleys rain is predicted.
+On February 15-17 no precipitation is predicted.

 Southwest wind speed is 3-8 m/s.